 Intern in Washington, D.C.

-My Washington, D.C. office accepts interns into four different sessions: spring, fall and two summer sessions.
+My Washington, D.C., office accepts interns into four different sessions: spring, fall and two summer sessions.
+However, there is also limited availability for full summer placement.
 While assisting with all aspects of the office, interns can focus on either legislative affairs or press/communications.

-The Winter/Spring 2015 application period for internships is now open.
-To apply, please click on the link below.
-Any questions may be directed to email@example.com
+The Summer 2015 application period for internships is now open.
+To apply, please download the application and submit your completed application and supporting documents to email@example.com.

 Washington Internship FAQs